 CS/ET10 Do report execution failures by throwing exceptions.
 Exceptions are the primary means of reporting errors.
 If a member cannot successfully do what it is designed to do (what the member name implies), it should be considered an execution failure and an exception should be thrown.

-Do not return error codes.
+CS/ET12 Do not return error codes.

-CS/ET15 You should throw existing exceptions residing in the System namespaces instead of creating custom exception types.
+CS/ET15 Do throw existing exceptions residing in the System namespaces instead of creating custom exception types, when it matches the appropriate pattern, e.g. ObjectDisposedException.

 CS/ET20 Do create and throw custom exceptions if you have an error condition that can be programmatically handled in a different way than any other existing exceptions.
-Otherwise, throw one of the existing exceptions.
+Otherwise, throw one of the existing exceptions (see next chapter).

 CS/ET25 You should wrap specific exceptions thrown from a lower layer in a more appropriate exception, if the lower layer exception does not make sense in the context of the higher-layer operation.
 Do specify the inner exception when wrapping exceptions.